 14.1 UniSey recognizes that circumstances on exam day, in the form of temporary illness, injury, accidents, natural disasters or recent bereavement may influence a student's ability to take an exam on that day or within the exam period.
 14.2 UniSey students having to submit or perform assessments, but who are victims of adverse personal circumstances around the time of such assessments, have the right to submit a claim for adverse personal circumstances affecting their performance.
-14.3 Students suffering from adverse personal circumstances who still opt to complete the assessment as per existing timeframe must provide original supporting (medical) evidence to the Head of Department within one hour of the examination in question.
+14.3 Students suffering from adverse personal circumstances who still opt to complete the assessment as per existing timeframe must provide original supporting (medical) evidence to the Head of Department and Assessment Services, within one hour of the examination in question.
 This shall be forwarded to the Board of Examiners to ensure appropriate consideration is provided.
 The judgment and decision of the Board of Examiners shall be final.
-14.4 Students making the claim for adverse personal circumstances shall also have to complete a declaration form indemnifying UniSey from any liabilities.
-14.5 Students suffering from adverse personal circumstances, who opt not to complete the assessment as per existing timeframe, must provide original supporting (medical or otherwise) evidence to the Head of Department within 24 hours of the examination in question.
-14.6 Students whose adverse personal circumstances have been officially recognised shall have the opportunity to sit a makeup /re-sit assessment within 2 months.
+14.4 Students who opt to complete the assessment as per existing timeframe with the view to claiming adverse personal circumstances, have to complete a declaration form indemnifying UniSey from any liabilities.
+14.5 Students suffering from adverse personal circumstances, who opt not to complete the assessment as per existing timeframe, must provide original supporting (medical or otherwise) evidence to BOTH the Head of Department and Assessment Services, within 24 hours of the examination in question.
+14.6 Students whose adverse personal circumstances have been officially recognised shall have the opportunity to sit a makeup /re-sit assessment within 6 months.
 14.7 All applications for consideration under the adverse personal circumstances shall be considered on their respective merits.
 14.8 UniSey reserves the right to determine if an adverse circumstances application should be considered and any subsequent actions be taken.
 This should be done at programme level and authorized by the Dean.

-See Assessment Services Guidelines and Procedures, section 15 (2021) for more information on applications for Adverse Personal Circumstances
+See Assessment Services Guidelines and Procedures, section 15 and 16 (2023) for more information on applications for Adverse Personal Circumstances